All Episodes

 However, and I didn't pull this up, but there are those who are receiving only that slice of media, that gross misportrayal of who Charlie Kirk was, who still retain enough of their humanity to remember that this is tragic no matter what.

-by someone um and Jamie Lee Curtis who you know proudly thinks she has a trans child uh and um and is I I believe a sort of a blue no matter who Democrat breaks down in tears about what happened to Charlie Kirk and and in the middle of it you know she says I think I disagreed with everything he stood for and I think that that's not possible.
+And Jamie Lee Curtis, who, you know, proudly thinks she has a trans child and is, I believe, a sort of a blue no-matter who Democrat, breaks down in tears about what happened to Charlie Kirk.

-I don't think you could disagree with everything that anyone like I don't think that's you disagree with a golden rule right like every particular person.
+I don't think you could disagree with everything that anyone, like, I don't think that's-Do you disagree with the golden rule?

 I doubt that's possible.

-And that that should remind all of us that no matter no matter what you think is true, you can still retain your humanity.
+And that should remind all of us that no matter what you think is true, you can still retain your humanity.

 Well, and this event is a perfect opportunity to check your model, right?